Bonnie Rich, Director

 Back in early 1970’s, my mother sat down with my grandfather— Zayde Abe—and a cassette recorder to capture his story.
 In a heavy Yiddish accent, he told of his childhood growing up in a farming village in Russia.
 Synagogue was the center of his life, and he was heartbroken when the Bolsheviks shut it down in 1920.
 Soon after his family escaped to America.

 As I delved into Zayde Abe’s story, I also found myself talking to my 20-something daughters about their connection to Judaism.
 One day, as we discussed the religious obligation of Judaism, I half-jokingly asked, “You’re going to raise my unborn grandchildren Jewish, right?”
 No one was pregnant.
 I’m just a planner.
 First there was dead silence.
 Then my daughters looked at each other and gently said, “Religion doesn’t seem relevant.”

 That shook me.
 It made me look at my own connection to Judaism.
-I realized I had been on Jewish autopilot for years.
+I realized I’d been on Jewish autopilot for years.
 How could I find a path to love Judaism the way my zayde did?
 And how could I drag my daughters along with me?
 I searched for meaningful ways to connect to Judaism, while attempting to force each joyful discovery on my daughters.
 And I filmed it all.
 And so, while I still don’t have grandchildren, Life is Rich was born.

 My hope is others can laugh and learn from my missteps, and my successes.
 And that the film can start conversations across generations, build community, and maybe, get you to call your mother.